Simple-Home/docs/docs/api/server.md

-Foloving API call will giwe you basic information abouth server status and utilization.
+Foloving API call will give you basic information abouth server status and utilization.

 ***